 Leaving the hospital

-On the day of your discharge, plan to leave the hospital around Before you leave, your healthcare provider will write your discharge order and prescriptions.
+On the day of your discharge, plan to leave the hospital around Your healthcare provider will write your discharge order and prescriptions before you leave.
 You’ll also get written discharge instructions.
-One of your healthcare providers will review these instructions with you before you leave.
+One of your healthcare providers will review them with you before you leave.

-If your ride isn’t at the hospital when you’re ready to be discharged, you may be able to wait in the Patient Transition Lounge.
-A member of your healthcare team will give you more information.
+If your ride isn’t at the hospital when you’re ready to leave, you may be able to wait in the Patient Transition Lounge.
+A member of your care team will give you more information.

 At home

-Read the resource What You Can Do to Avoid Falling to learn about what you can do to stay safe and keep from falling at home and during your appointments at MSK.
+Read What You Can Do to Avoid Falling to learn what you can do to keep from falling at home and during your appointments at MSK.

-Your first appointment after surgery will be in 10 to 14 days after you leave the hospital.
+Your first appointment after surgery will be 10 to 14 days after you leave the hospital.
 Your nurse will give you instructions on how to make this appointment, including the phone number to call.

 Filling out your Recovery Tracker